atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial3.md

-# Create Dashboard Avanced with link  directionnel
+# Create an advanced dashboard with directional links
 [![](../../screenshots/other/Go-back.png)](README.md)